Table of Contents

-The stem bark and root bark may cause temporary side effects (human melia azedarach poisoning) such as headache, dizziness, nausea, vomiting, pain in abdomen etc.
+The stem bark and root bark may cause temporary side effects (human Melia azedarach poisoning) such as headache, dizziness, nausea, vomiting, pain in the abdomen, etc.

-Overdose of root bark or stem bark may cause diarrhea, vomiting, pain in abdomen, respiratory paralysis, tachycardia (rapid heart rate), blue coloration of the lips, muscle weakness, ptosis (drooping or falling of the upper eyelid), increased the liver enzymes etc.
+Overdose of root bark or stem bark may cause diarrhea, vomiting, pain in the abdomen, respiratory paralysis, tachycardia (rapid heart rate), blue coloration of the lips, muscle weakness, ptosis (drooping or falling of the upper eyelid), increased the liver enzymes, etc.

 In the case of severe overdose, there can be gastrointestinal bleeding, jaundice, enlargement of the spleen, increased the liver enzymes, hepatitis, respiratory and circulatory failure.